How a ‘devious’ widower murdered two partners six years apart

 Stewart spent weeks poisoning the 51-year-old with prescription sedatives before smothering her and dumping her body in the cesspit of their £1.5m home in Hertfordshire.

-A judge, sentencing him at St Albans Crown Court in 2017, said Stewart suffocated her with a pillow while she was "too drowsy to fight you off", with the defendant knowing he stood to gain £1.8 million in investments plus the value of two properties.
+A judge, sentencing him at St Albans Crown Court in 2017, said Stewart suffocated her with a pillow while she was "too drowsy to fight you off", with the defendant knowing he stood to gain £1.8m in investments plus the value of two properties.

-The body of the Electra Brown writer lay undiscovered for three months, alongside the body of her dog Boris, a brown-coated miniature dachshund.
+The body of the Electra Brown writer lay undiscovered for three months, alongside the body of her dog Boris, a miniature dachshund.

 Ms Bailey had been planning a wedding with the man she referred to in her writing as "the Gorgeous, Grey-Haired Widower" when Stewart killed her.